Congratulations and welcome to McGill!

 You have questions and we have the answers.
 Our New Student FAQ guide answers the questions you likely have on your mind and helps you get successfully settled in for life at McGill.
 Get the guide on the First-Year website's Resources page.

-The Student Life Ambassador Program pairs senior student "Ambassadors" with new Canadian students to help them navigate their first year of study at McGill.
-Ambassadors are a wealth of experience and information and are happy to show you the ropes of McGill’s academic and social life.
+The New Student Mentorship Program pairs senior student "Mentors" with new incoming Canadian students to help them navigate their first year of study at McGill.
+Mentors are a wealth of experience and information and are happy to show you the ropes of McGill’s academic and social life.

-International students should apply for a Buddy through International Students Services.
+International students should apply to the International Buddy Program through International Students Services.

 Emerging Leaders Workshops